-Myra Estrin Levine (1921–1996) is a nursing theorist known for her esoteric model of nursing—the Conservation Model.
-In this model, the goal of nursing is to promote adaptation and maintain wholeness using the four principles of conservation.
+Myra Estrin Levine (1921–1996) is a nursing theorist known for her esoteric nursing model—the Conservation Model.
+In this model, nursing aims to promote adaptation and maintain wholeness using the four principles of conservation.
 Aside from being a major influence in the nursing profession, Levine was also a family woman, friend, educator, administrator, student of humanities, scholar, enabler, and confidante.
 She was creative and knowledgeable, opinionated, and global in her concept of nursing.

 Biography of Myra Estrin Levine

-Myra Estrin Levine was born in Chicago in 1920, the first child in a family of three siblings.
+Myra Estrin Levine was born in Chicago in 1920, the first child of three siblings.
 Her involvement throughout her father’s persistent gastrointestinal illness contributed to her interest in and devotedness to nursing.

 Career and Appointments

 Myra Estrin Levine had experienced several careers.
 She was a private duty nurse in 1944, a civilian nurse in the U.S. Army in 1945, a preclinical instructor in the physical sciences at Cook County from 1947 to 1950, director of nursing at Drexel Home in Chicago from 1950 to 1951, and surgical supervisor at both the University of Chicago Clinics from 1951 to 1952, and the Henry Ford Hospital in Detroit from 1956 to 1962.